david-vanderson/dvui/README.md

     defer box.deinit();
 }
 ```
-This is also shows how to get a widget's id before install() (processes events and draws).
+This also shows how to get a widget's id before install() (processes events and draws).
 This is primarily used for animations.

 ### Appearance
 Each widget has the following options that can be changed through the Options struct when creating the widget:
-- margin (space oustide border)
+- margin (space outside border)
 - border (on each side)
 - background (fills space inside border with background color)
 - padding (space inside border)
-- corner radius (for each corner)
+- corner_radius (for each corner)
 - color_style (use theme's colors)
 - color_custom/color_custom_bg (used if color_style is .custom)
 - font_style (use theme's fonts)